blaix/mazes/README.md

 ## Progress

 I'm still in the early part of the book.
-The mazes are very "move up to the right".
+The mazes are very "move up and to the right".
 But it's a lot of fun and I'm looking forward to implementing some of the more sophisticated algorithms.

 ### TODO